Frudawski/LightingToolbox/README.md

 6. The Lighting Toolbox is ready to use.

 ## Documentation:
-The LigthingToolbox is documenteted with numerous function examples on: https://frudawski.de/ligthing-toolbox/
+The Lighting Toolbox is documented with numerous function examples on: https://frudawski.de/ligthing-toolbox/

 ## Cite:
 Frederic Rudawski, *Lighting Toolbox for Matlab and Octave*, 2022, version 1.01, URL: https://frudawski.de/ligthing-toolbox/